 Seattle Lutheran Reads!

-What: In our mission to build community we invite you to read the award-winning The Hate U Give by Angie Thomas with your family this summer.
-This YA novel was chosen by our Humanities department over the Spring semester and they are sure you will enjoy it as much as they did.
-The Hate U Give serves to unite us as a student body when we convene in the fall.
+What: In our mission to build community we invite you to read John Green’s novel, Turtles All The Way Down with your family this summer.
+This novel was voted on by our Humanities department, faculty, staff and our school families.
+Turtles All The Way Down serves to unite us as a student body when we convene in the fall.
 We will talk about it in classes and draw upon it throughout the year as well.

 Why: Seattle Lutheran High School is committed to helping its students become lifelong learners.
 In order to achieve this, students must be ready to pursue their education both inside and outside of the classroom.
 Reading not only helps students maintain skills they already have but also helps students excel in the year to come.
 While it is mandatory for every Seattle Lutheran High School student to read one* book for their Summer Reading Project, we encourage your student to read more than just one book this summer.
 It will have a positive (and lasting!) effect on his or her future.

-Instructions for this summer: Read Angie Thomas’ The Hate U Give.
+Instructions for this summer: Read John Greens’ Turtles All The Way Down.
 While you are reading, flag or underline ten significant passages that stand out to you.
 There will be a follow-up assignment on the book during the first week of school in September, so you must have your copy of the book with you when you arrive at school.
 SLHS will provide a copy for every student.

 More information on our criteria for selecting literary works can be found here.